diablourbano/HobbesUI/README.md

 component: [_required_ _react component_] your component to be rendered.

-Because Hobbes uses react-navigation for its components rendering, you can also implement workflows between your scenes if you pass them `navigation` props, this can accelerate and improve the app workflow/navigation between screens
+Because *HobbesUI* uses react-navigation for its components rendering, you can also implement workflows between your scenes if you pass them `navigation` props, this can accelerate and improve the app workflow/navigation between screens

 ### Use case beyond the basics